Dylan-Plaster/capstone_1/README.md

 The APIs used in this project are the Spotify and Reddit APIs: www.reddit.com and https://api.spotify.com .
 The Reddit API is used to fetch post data from the r/ListenToThis Subreddit, and the Spotify API is used to log in users and create playlists on their account.

+This project was created in Python, HTML5, and CSS using Flask, SQLAlchemy, Jinja2, and Postgresql and is deployed through Heroku.